gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Android/README.md

-# Ebay Product Search Android Application
+# eBay Product Search Android Application

 ## Overview

 This Android application serves as the Mobile counterpart of the project found at [Ebay Product Search Angular](../Ebay-Product-Search-Angular).

-Ebay Product Search application allows you to search for products information sold on ebay based on current location or any other location entered by the user.
-Users can also know more about the provide product details, seller details and related products.
+eBay Product Search application allows you to search for products information sold on eBay based on current location or any other location entered by the user.
+Users can also know more about product details, seller details, and related products.

 ## Technologies used